alxwdm/stabilo_public/README.md

   --ratio "${TRAIN_RATIO}"
 ```

 **Visualization:** There is no machine learning without making friends with the data.
 It is interessting to see whether there is a visual difference in the sensor data of the same character between different persons, and also how much the individual characters vary.
+I have looked at several charts from the data set, here are two example plots.

 <img src="https://github.com/alxwdm/stabilo_public/blob/master/pics/raw_data_gyro.png">
 <img src="https://github.com/alxwdm/stabilo_public/blob/master/pics/raw_data_force.png">

-The gyroscope data shows a high variance between persons and different characters are not visually distinguishable.
+The gyroscope data shows a high variance between persons.
+Also, the signal is quite noisy and different characters are not visually distinguishable.
 However, the recorded force shows quite a unique temporal pattern for each letter, with varying amplitude between persons.
+From looking at the data, I guess that the raw force signal has the highest feature importance in an end-to-end approach.
+Also, it seems that advanced preprocessing and feature engineering will be necessary in order to get useful information out of the other sensor data.

 **Preprocessing with the tf.data API:** After the initial data splitting, each csv-recording contains a single training sample.
 Now it is time for the actual preprocessing pipeline.
 I will use the [tf.data API](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) for this, which is an efficient and scalable way to handle the data.